ShubhamKumar1729/Portfolio/README.md

 **Long-Term:** Secure an internship in software development.

 ## Contact
 Thank you for visiting my portfolio!
-Feel free to reach out via [email](shubh900688@gmail.com).
+Feel free to reach out via email - shubh900688@gmail.com